strategineer/personal-website/content/books/2023-09-25/index.md

 Is this how people speak?

-**“He must have had help, yes.
+**"He must have had help, yes.
 Stalker surely helped him, it was worth her while to do it.
 Do you think it would be less worth the Raven’s, to offer such opportunity to my father?
 Even with the god so distant, between Instruments, it’s a small thing to provide a sharp edge, a weapon in reach, anything.
 And do you imagine that, offered that help, my father would have failed to take it?
 He was loyal to the Raven.
-He was the Lease, and he knew his duty.”**
+He was the Lease, and he knew his duty."**

 No.